 - Water restriction (patients HATE this…HATE it with a passion.
 They will HATE you for enforcing it…sorry, but it’s true)

 For moderate to severe hyponatremia causing neurological symptoms and cerebral edema, you’re going to have to get a little fancier.
 You’ll pull out the big guns:

 - Hypertonic fluids such as 0.9% NaCl or 3% NaCl.

 Wait a minute?
 Did I just blow your mind?
 Isn’t “normal saline” considered isotonic?
 Sure…if your sodium levels are NORMAL, then it is.
 If your sodium levels are low, then the tonicity of plain old normal saline is actually hypertonic for YOU.
 Get it?
 Recall that tonicity has to do with the relationship of one fluid to another.
 So, don’t be surprised if your MD doesn’t go straight to the 3% right off the bat if your patient is only having mild symptoms.
 WHY the caution?
 Because correcting sodium TOO FAST is uber dangerous.
 Ever heard of locked-in syndrome?
 If you do give 3% NaCl, it will never run at more than 30-50ml/hr and you will be checking serum sodium levels around the clock…probably every 4 to 6 hours and conducting a neuro exam every 1-2 hours.
 3% NaCl is super serious…so label your pump and your lines clearly so no one ever ever ever ever ever ever ever boluses that fluid.
 Got it?
 OK, then you’re ready to go forth and take care of a patient with hyponatremia.
 You got this!

 Got questions about hyponatremia?
-Post them in the comments below!
+Ask them in our Facebook group, Thriving Nursing Students!